nrontsis/OhMyShot/README.md

-# OhMyShot: Automate your espresso routine!
+# OhMyShot: Automate your espresso machine!

 OhMyShot! is an iOS app that supercharges your classic espresso machine.
 It provides